sboeckle/delivery-date/notes.md

 Green Deliveries:

-- e.g. every Monday
+- e.g. every Friday

 ### Rules

-- not valid if can not be delivered today ?
+- Not valid if not all products can be delivered
-- calc with daysInAdvance if product can be delivered in time
+- Calc with daysInAdvance if product can be delivered in time
 - All external products need to be ordered 5 days in advance
 - Temporary products can only be ordered within the current week (Mon-Sun).
 - sort Green (if within next 3 days) > date ascending